jkkivenko/dawson-tabletop/Class/Engineer/Engineer.md

 # Description

 As an Engineer, you provide an essential function aboard a starship: when something goes wrong, you can be trusted to come up with a quick solution to save the ship from certain disaster.
-Whether that means diverting power, modulating the shield frequency, or fixing a broken warp reactor, you are intimately familiar with the inner workings of a starship.
+Whether that means diverting power, modulating the shield frequency, or fixing a broken FTL Drive, you are intimately familiar with the inner workings of a starship.
 However, you’re just as valuable when the fight becomes personal - you can use advanced tech to disable enemies and support allies on the battlefield.

 # Effects

-When you take the Engineer Class, you immediately gain the Computer Savvy and Hard Worker [[Skills|Skill Ability]].
+When you take the Engineer Class, you immediately gain the [[Computer Savvy]] and [[Hard Worker]] [[Skills|Skill Abilities]].
 Additionally, you gain the Holo-visor Engineer Creation.

 ## Engineer Creation: Holo-visor